cisagov/prescup-challenges/pc4/team/round2-the-party-line/README.md

 IRC chat logs and user documents might contain evidence of rogue activities on the network.
 Users may have tried to cover their tracks by deleting logs.

 The only required services that must remain accessible on the `enterprise-server` are SSH, IRC, and a website hosted on port 80.
 Other services on the `enterprise-server` should be considered "unauthorized" and should be disabled.

+## ⚠️ Large Files ⚠️

+This challenge includes large files as a separate download.
+Please [download the required elf file](https://presidentscup.cisa.gov/files/pc4/team-round2-the-party-line-largefiles.zip) to get started.
+The zip archive is ~29MBs and the extracted file is ~65MBs.

 ## Getting Started